 This morning we will journey across the pampas to El Calafate and onwards to Perito Moreno glacier.
 This impressive glacier advances across Lago Argentino.
 We spend several hours wandering the many paths, that offer different vantage points of this calving glacier.
 The glacier is 4 km wide and 70 metres high and descends to the surface of the lake, almost cutting the lake in two.
 Occasionally massive pieces break off and fall into the lake becoming icebergs and creating huge waves in the process.
 The groans and creaks of the active glacier precede dramatic falls of the ice face.
 We'll return to El Calafate for the night.
 This is the largest town we'll have been in for some time and there are many restaurants, cafes and several fabulous chocolate shops to enjoy.

 We drive for approximately 7-8 hours across the steppes following the face of the Andes.
 The scenery is breathtaking, with great rolling hills dotted with stunted beech trees.
-We have lunch in a local restaurant at the border and transfer to Torres del Paine National Park, Pudeto area.
-We take the boat across lake Peh to our accommodation.
-Overnight: Refugio
+We have lunch in a local restaurant at the border and transfer to Torres del Paine National Park.

 NOTE: Today we will leave our main luggage with the driver to be transferred to Torres and will be reunited with it on the evening of day 14.
-We will carry our own "essentials" on days 12,13 and 14 (these will be left at Paine Grande Refugio on day 11 as we enjoy a day trip to Grey Glacier).
+We will carry our own "essentials" on days 12,13 and 14 (these will be left at the refugio on day 11 as we enjoy a day trip to Grey Glacier).
 All that is required is warm clothes for sleeping and clothes for the three day trek, which will be carried in your daypack.